baires/Twitter-style-buttons-with-CSS3-and-Compass/README.md

 * Make a better :hover :visited state
 * Find a solution  for IE9 Border-radius and Background Gradient Bleeding
-* Fix the line height in the :before state (Safari)
-* Improve the typo for Safari

 Licence
 =======